8 Best Practices for Marketing Right Now in 2020

 Right now, in terms of marketing, many of us are confused about what to say or do.
 We are rightfully afraid to say the wrong thing, go out with the wrong message or simply waste time.
 Currently, the reality is that people are isolated at home and some may be close to a state of panic.
 Many are figuring out how to manage kids at home and entertain them for hours on end.
 And unplanned time with kids at home (while you are TRYING to work) may produce new psychological stress, not to mention financial stress.

-With all of this in mind, here are eight marketing best practices to consider right now:
+With all of this in mind, here are eight crisis marketing best practices with the Coronavirus to consider right now:

 1. Lead the response for your team as the marketing professional on the team.